Artificial Precision Polarization Array: Sensitivity for the axion-like dark matter with clock satellites: Methods of analysis

 To demonstrate the detection advantage of APPA and simplify the analysis, our work is based on the following assumptions: ($i$) the satellite network remains confined to a single coherent axion domain; ($ii$) we consider only the scenario in which all satellites remain stationary relative to one another; ($iii$) the random noise $\lambda$ is limited to Gaussian white noise,

-here $\sigma_{\text{err}}$ denotes the instrumental measurement error, which we take to be $\sigma_{\text{err}}=0.3^{\circ}$.
-The $EF$ and $EQ$ represent the white noise scaling factor and the additive white noise, respectively, and their prior distributions are specified as follows:
+Here, $\sigma_{\text{err}}$ denotes the instrumental measurement error, which we take to be $\sigma_{\text{err}}=0.3^{\circ}$.
+Eq.~(\ref{lamda}) accounts for measurement uncertainties, which are modeled by two parameters $EF$ and $EQ$, with $EF$ being the white noise scaling factor and $EQ$ being the additional white noise.
+Both of them are free parameters.
+For more details on white noise, please refer to \cite{2412.02229,10.1103/PhysRevD.98.102002,10.1093/mnras/staa3411,10.1088/0004-637x/813/1/65,10.1103/PhysRevD.106.L081101,10.1103/PhysRevD.111.062005}.
+Here, the prior distributions are specified as follows:

+First, we show the main conclusions of this work in advance.
+We present a comparison between the simulation results of this work and existing observational constraints in a single figure (see Fig.~\ref{compare}).
+Owing to the long observational baseline $T_{\text{obs}}$ and the highly stable signal emission cadence $\Delta t$, APPA is theoretically capable of probing an exceptionally broad range of axion induced oscillation frequencies.
+However, as shown in Fig.~\ref{compare}, although APPA theoretically possesses an extremely wide detection range, the domain where it truly demonstrates an advantage in axion signal detection is limited to $m_a\sim\mathcal{O}\big(10^{-22}–10^{-18}\big)$eV, both the 95\% C.L. upper limit $g_{95\%}$ derived from likelihood analysis and the detection sensitivity $g_{a\gamma}$ obtained via frequentist analysis highlight the significant advantages of the APPA framework over current ground-based observations.